What Are Autonomous AI Agents? Complete Guide to Self-Extending Intelligence

 Traditional AI agents operate within rigid boundaries.
 They can only use the tools they were born with, like a craftsperson limited to whatever was in their toolbox when they started their apprenticeship.
 Need to process a specific data format?
 Hope someone built that capability.
 Want to integrate with a particular API?
 Cross your fingers it was anticipated during development.

-But what if agents could be more like human experts—able to create their own tools when they encounter new challenges?
-What if they could extend their own capabilities in real-time, based on the specific needs of each situation?
+But autonomous agents can be more like human experts—able to create their own tools when they encounter new challenges and extend their own capabilities in real-time, based on the specific needs of each situation.

 User: "I need to analyze this CSV file and generate a custom report format that doesn't exist in your current tools."